section-engineering-education/engineering-education/content/articles/fibonacci-memoization-time-complexity-in-javascript/index.md

 In the above algorithm, if *n* is less or equal to *1*, we return *n*, or else we make two recursive calls to calculate *fib of n-1* and *fib of n-2*.

 #### Time complexity calculation
-You can use different formulars to calculate the time complexity of fibonacci sequence.
+You can use different formulas to calculate the time complexity of Fibonacci sequence.

 When we analyze the time complexity of programs, we assume that each simple operation takes one unit of time.